BillClinton/Appunto-Auth/README.md

 ```
 #### Enable CodeIgniter hooks
 Enable CodeIgniter hooks by setting __enable_hooks__ to TRUE in your application's config.php

+### Support for multiple languages

+The current release of Appunto-Auth includes one additional language: Brazilian Portuguese.
+If you translate Appunto-Auth
+to your native language, I would love to include it in future releases.
+Please send me the files at code@appunto.net
+or fork the project and add them yourself using these instructions: http://kbroman.org/github_tutorial/pages/fork.html

+To try the Portuguese translation, change the value of the $config['language'] setting in the CodeIgniter config/config.php
+file from __english__ to __portuguese-br__

+#### Translating Appunto-Auth

+##### Codeigniter language files

+The first step in translating Appunto-Auth is to create or find a translation of the CodeIgniter language files.
+When you change the language via the $config['language'] setting in the CodeIgniter config/config.php, CodeIgniter
+libraries will expect these files to be there and you will most likely experience errors if they are not there.

+There are many translations out there for CodeIgniter's language files and you should be able to find one for your language.
+If not, copy the english files from system/language/english into application/language/your-language to prevent PHP errors.
+You
+can then change the text in these files where necessary.
+If you complete a full translation, please post it and share it with
+other CodeIgniter developers.

+##### Appunto-Auth Codeigniter language file

+Appunto-Auth's CodeIgniter language files are included in the application/language/[language-name] folders.
+To add your own
+translation, create a folder with the name of your language in the application/language/ directory.
+Copy the
+appunto_auth_lang.php into your new folder from one of the other language folders and use it as a template.

+ __The name of this folder must match the name of the value of the $config['language'] setting in the CodeIgniter config/config.php__

+##### Appunto-Auth admin interface language file

+The language files used to translate many of the elements of the admin interface are javascript files located
+at resources/appunto-auth/lang/ .
+To translate this into your own language, start with the english.js file and rename it to
+your-language.js.

+ __The name of this file must match the name of the CodeIgniter language folder and the value of the $config['language']
+setting in the CodeIgniter config/config.php__

+Change the text values from English to your native language, but be very careful about quotes and commas.
+Javascript can
+be very finicky and a missed comma or misplaced quote can cause a javascript error that will prevent the application from
+opening at all.
+If your admin interface does not load, check your syntax.
+Please convert all accented and special characters
+to HTML safe entities using a converter like this: http://www.kidquick.com/JoomlaTools/frenchAccents.htm

 ### Additional Notes